pausabe/cpl-app/wiki.md

 # Useful commands

-    npx expo # Start the project
-    eas build --platform ios --profile simulator # Build the project for simulator eas channel:create # Create a new channel
+    npx expo # Start the project, make sure to be using "Expo Go" (Press s to switch between modes) eas build --platform ios --profile simulator # Build the project for simulator eas channel:create # Create a new channel